armazzer/data-analytics-power-bi-report757/README.md

 This is achieved by selecting a visual, opening the format ribbon, clicking *Edit interactions* and then selecting either *Filter*, *Highlight* or *None* to determine how each visual is affected by the selected visual.

+## SQL Database Analysis

+It is import to be able to use alternative tools to view and aggreagte data in a database, since not all clients will have access to Power BI software.

+In this section of the project, data on a Postgres database server hosted on Microsoft Azure is queried. \
+The files associated with this section of the project are